wso2-attic/docs-ciam-cloud/en/docs/get-started/quickstart.md

 ## Step 1: Sign up!

-Follow the instructions given below to set up your WSO2 CIAM Cloud instance.

-1.  ...
-2.  ...
-3.  ...
+WSO2 CIAM Cloud is a fully managed private cloud deployment.
+You can sign up from the WSO2 website to get started.

-Once you sign up, you will receive an email with the following details to access the Management Console of the CIAM Cloud.
+Once you sign up, you will receive an email with the following details to access the Management Console of your private CIAM Cloud instance:

 -   URL of the Management Console
 -   Credentials that should be used to sign in